 RCL is proud to be part of a team of leading European universities, SMEs and hospitals that have recently been awarded a European Commission Horizon 2020 grant to develop a multimodal nanomedicine cancer therapy.
-Further information will be available when the project starts later in 2016.
+Further information can be found on the NoCanTher website.

 Excel and MATLAB scripts can now be downloaded from the downloads section.
 Derivation and measurement protocol is summarised in Appendix 1 of our Journal of Applied Physics Paper “On the reliable measurement of specific absorption rates and intrinsic loss parameters in magnetic hyperthermia materials” available from the resources section.